Bats & bamboo in Battambang, Cambodia.

 The next day we lazily strolled out of bed and made it all the way across the street for lunch.

-And then we hired a tuk-tuk driver for the day to take us around to all of the sites of Battambang.
+And then we hired a tuk-tuk driver for the day to take us on a tour of Battambang to see of the sites.

 The first stop was to fill up his tank.
 The fact that this is a gas station in Cambodia amuses me way more than it should.
 Be careful if you want to buy a Coke…